TheWebCoder/dotNetDigest-Blog/README.md

 [![Demo](https://img.shields.io/badge/DEMO-blue)](https://dotnetdigestweb.azurewebsites.net/)

 ##Overview
-Stay up to date with everyhing related to .NET development with my .NETDigest blog!
+Stay up to date with everything related to .NET development with my .NETDigest blog!

 Being a web developer, I am constantly learning new technologies and interesting concepts.
-I created this blog to post about the topics related to .NET development like C# and BootStrap etc. Feel free to leave a comment and give me feedback.
+I created this blog to post about topics related to .NET development like C# and BootStrap etc. Feel free to leave a comment and give me feedback.

 This platform is built using Razor Pages in ASP.NET Core